Shahrisabz

-It is located approximately 80 km south of Samarkand, at an altitude of 622 m.
-Its population is 140,500 (2021).
+It is located approximately 80 km south of Samarkand, at an elevation of 622 m.
+Its population is 140,500 as of 2021.
 Historically known as Kesh or Kish, Shahrisabz was once a major city of Central Asia and was an important urban center of Sogdiana, a province of the Achaemenid Empire of Persia.
 It is primarily known today as the birthplace of 14th-century Turco-Mongol conqueror Timur.

 History

 Formerly known as Kesh or Kish ("heart-pleasing") and tentatively identified with the ancient Nautaca, Shahrisabz is one of Central Asia’s most ancient cities.
 It was founded more than 2,700 years ago and formed a part of the Achaemenid Empire or Persia from the 6th to 4th centuries BC.
 Throughout this period Kesh remained an important urban center of Sogdiana, a major province within the Empire.
 Documents from the late Achaemenid period speak of the renovation of the city's walls.
 It has been known as Shahrisabz since the Timurid era.

 Alexander the Great's general Ptolemy captured the satrap of Bactria and pretender to the Persian throne, Bessus, at Nautaca thus ending the once great Achaemenid Empire.
-Alexander the Great chose to spend his winters and met his wife Roxanna in the area in 328-327 BC.
-Between 567 and 658 AD rulers of Kesh paid taxes to khagans of Turkic and Western Turkic khaganates.
+Alexander the Great chose to spend his winters and met his wife Roxanna in the area around 328–327 BC.
+Between 567 and 658 AD, rulers of Kesh paid taxes to khagans of Turkic and Western Turkic khaganates.
 In 710 the city was conquered by the Arabs and following the Mongol conquest of Khwarezmia in the 13th century, the region came under the control of the Barlas tribe, all of whose lineages seem to have been associated with this region.

+As part of the Turkic Kaganate

+From the 6th to 8th centuries, Kesh was a part of the Turkic and West Turkic Kaganates.
+In the 8th century the ruler-malik of Khuzar (Kesh) was Turk Subugra.
+Under Ton-Yabgu-Kagan (618–630) the power of Turks strengthened in Sogdia.
+New campaigns to Tokharistan and Afghanistan pushed the borders of the state to northwestern India.
+Ton-Yabgu Kagan carried out administrative reform and appointed his representatives - tuduns - in the regions, including Sogdia, to monitor and control the collection of tribute.
+It is assumed that he issued his coins with the inscription "Tun yabgu kagan".

+An ancient Turkic tribe were the Khalaj people, who in the Early Middle Ages lived in Tokharistan – the modern territories of southern Uzbekistan, Tajikistan and northern Afghanistan.

+The Turks of Central Asia worshiped the following deities: Tengri (sky), Umai (Mother Goddess), Yer-sub (Earth-Water) and Erklig (Lord of Hell), among which Tengri held the predominant position.
+Tengri was the most important.